 - 1. Click the dropdown box next to "Download from:" in the Software & Updates window. - 2.
 Select "Other..." from the list. - 3.
-In the "Server Selection" window, click the Select Best Server button in the upper right.
+In the "Choose a Download Server" window, click the Select Best Server button in the upper-right.
 Your computer will now attempt a connection with all the available servers, then select the one with the fastest speed.